 The EUSS scheme applies to residents from the EU 27 plus Iceland, Norway, Liecthenstein and Switzerland.
 Further details are available below.

 Help and support is available from the Student Advice Centre (SAC) and International Student Support (ISS) Team with EUSS applications.

-Please see attached copy of presentation slides from talk on 23.10.19 here.
+Please see attached copy of presentation slides from previous EU Information talk on 23.10.19 here.
 Please note this was correct at time of writing.